 During the 2016/17 season she sang the Mother (Gertrud) (“Hansel and Gretel”) at the Pfalztheater Kaiserslautern and the Theatre Chemnitz.
 She also gave guest performances as Fata Morgana (“The Love for Three Oranges”) at the Aalto-Musiktheater Essen.
 In May 2017 she appeared once again as Isolde (“Tristan und Isolde”) at the Landestheater Niederbayern.

-In July 2017 she will sing Senta (“The flying Dutchman”) in a new production for the Opernfestspiele Heidenheim conducted by Marcus Bosch.
+In July 2017 she sang Senta (“The flying Dutchman”) in a new production for the Opernfestspiele Heidenheim conducted by Marcus Bosch.